Reader in Economics of Development, King's College London

 Visting Fellow, International Inequalities Institute, London School of Economics

 I am a development economist at the Department of International Development, King's College London, and a Visiting Fellow at LSE's International Inequalities Institute.
-My research covers inequalities - especially global inequality - poverty, the economics of natural resources, and economic history and development.
+My research covers inequalities both globally and within countries, poverty, the economics of natural resources, and economic history and development.
 I have a strong interest in interdisciplinary approaches, combining economic sociology and political economy with the economics of inequality.
 I also teach macroeconomics and development economics and write occasional policy articles for FT.com and the Guardian.

 I am also a co-author of the CORE Economics project, where I contributed on macroeconomics, inequality, and the economics of developing countries.